openbsd/xenocara/lib/mesa/docs/drivers/freedreno/hw/lrz.rst

 Pre-a650 (before gen3)
 ----------------------

 The direction is fully tracked on CPU.
-In renderpass LRZ starts with unknown direction, the direction is set first time when depth write occurs and if it does change afterwards then the direction becomes invalid and LRZ is disabled for the rest of the renderpass.
+In render pass LRZ starts with unknown direction, the direction is set first time when depth write occurs and if it does change afterwards then the direction becomes invalid and LRZ is disabled for the rest of the render pass.

 Since the direction is not tracked by the GPU, it's impossible to know whether LRZ is enabled during construction of secondary command buffers.

-For the same reason, it's impossible to reuse LRZ between renderpasses.
+For the same reason, it's impossible to reuse LRZ between render passes.

 A650+ (gen3+)
 -------------